 Developing novel analytical and computational tools to improve public health

-Established in 2014, the NIHR Health Protection Research Unit in Modelling Methodology is led by Professor Neil Ferguson and has a core mission to develop novel analytical and computational tools to improve public health.
+Established in April 2020, the NIHR Health Protection Research Unit in Modelling and Health Economics is led by Professor Neil Ferguson and has a core mission to develop novel analytical and computational tools to improve public health.

 Protecting the public’s health from infectious diseases requires timely and reliable evidence with which to make decisions.
-The NIHR HPRU in Modelling Methodology focuses on the exploitation of new data streams enabled by technological and data revolutions, such as the digital capture and linkage of ever larger volumes of health and social data and the routine genetic sequencing of pathogens.
+The NIHR HPRU in Modelling and Health Economics focuses on the exploitation of new data streams enabled by technological and data revolutions, such as the digital capture and linkage of ever larger volumes of health and social data and the routine genetic sequencing of pathogens.

-The HPRU in Modelling Methodology synergistically combines the complementary strengths of the two largest and most diverse teams of infectious disease modellers in the UK.
+The HPRU in Modelling and Health Economics synergistically combines the complementary strengths of the three largest and most diverse teams of infectious disease modellers in the UK.

-The partnership brings Public Health England's Colindale and Porton teams together with Imperial College London's Department of Infectious Disease Epidemiology, across seven research themes, to deliver a step change in research capacity available for health protection modelling.
+The partnership brings Public Health England's Colindale and Porton teams together with the Departments of Infectious Disease Epidemiology at Imperial College and LSHTM across four research themes, to deliver a step change in research capacity available for health protection modelling.

 Management and governance

-The Unit is guided by a management group which consists of the Unit Director, the PHE lead, the HPRU Manager, and theme leads from both Imperial College and Public Health England.
+The Unit is guided by a management group which consists of the Unit Director, the PHE lead, the HPRU Manager, and theme leads from Imperial College, LSHTM, and Public Health England.
 This group is in turn advised by an Independent Advisory Board.

 The HPRU Manager acts as a pivot between all primary stakeholder organisations and is responsible for both managing contributions to existing activity and the planning of new activity within and between them.
 This also includes leading on Patient and Public Engagement activities.
 Patient and Public involvement activities are led by the PPI Officer.